david-lapadula/location-api/README.md

 ## Location API
-This is a small API that can be used as a micro-server to track and alert clients when they have left their home
+This is a small API that can be used as a micro-server to track and alert clients when they have left their home.

 * **Features**
-  - The client sends requests with with a User ID, Latitude and Longitude
+  - The client sends requests with with a User ID, Latitude and Longitude.
-    - The program will push a notification to the user once they have gone greater than 200m from their home
+  - The program will push a notification to the user once they have gone greater than 200m from their home.

 ## Tech/framework used